-Now in its seventh year, this competition – in collaboration with WineLand Media – also presents an opportunity for the wine industry to engage with the next generation of wine writers and enthusiasts on various topical issues related to wine.
+Now in its eight year, this competition – in collaboration with WineLand Media which publishes WineLand magazine – also presents an opportunity for the wine industry to engage with the next generation of wine writers and enthusiasts on various topical issues related to wine.

 “We believe that this competition will create a new avenue for writers and bloggers to express themselves and thereby inspire others to join in the exciting field of sharing views on all wine-related matters.”

 The competition is open to all South African citizens or residents aged 18 – 35 years.
-No full-time or established wine writers in this age group are permitted to enter; nor previous winners of this competition.
+No full-time or established wine writers are permitted to enter; nor previous winners of this competition.

 Participants are requested to submit two entries: one article of 700 words, and one blog post of 300 words: